- Shannon Healy

 This surgery has been life changing for us.
 We learned later that Jack is one of only 50 people in the country who have undergone Visualase ablation for a hypothalamic hamartoma.
 After months of feeling grief and hopelessness, we have a renewed hope that our sweet boy is going to have a healthy and happy life.
 As Dr. Kebriaei told us at Jack’s last appointment, “He’s about ready to take off.”

-The neuroscience program at Children’s Hospitals and Clinics of Minnesota unites hundreds of experts in a common mission.
+The neuroscience program at Children’s Minnesota unites hundreds of experts in a common mission.
 We care for more neurology patients, more brain tumor patients and more epilepsy patients than any other hospital in the region.
 And we do it with some of the most advanced treatments and technologies available today.